st3ph4nnn/scfg/README.md

 Altough the code is small and not badly optimized, scfg should not be used with large data files because it wasn't built with that idea in mind.

+# Additional Information

+By default, scfg logs to the standard input. undefine the `SCFG_DEBUG` macro to disable all logging.

 # Licensing

 This project uses the MIT License.
 For more information, read the LICENSE file.